kclaw/P4-Web-Optimization/README.md

 * In main.js,  rewrite changePizzaSizes function and directly assign each pizza container with a new width in percentage.
 * In main.js, replace document.getElementByClassName instead of document.querySelectAll.
 * In main.js, cache document.body.scrollTop in updatePositions which is going to use in loop.
-* In main.js , reduce the number of pizza need to fill in screen.
+* In main.js , reduce the number of pizzas need to fill in screen.